Missing Teen Suspected Of Killing Grandmother Found In U.S.-Canada Border

 Jacksonville police arrested and detained 15 year-old Logan Mott at the U.S.-Canada border.
 Police suspect Logan of killing his own grandmother.

-Kristina French, 53 years-old, was found in a shallow grave in a backyard of a Neptune Beach.
-She grave was near Jacksonville.
+Kristina French, 53 years-old, was found in a shallow grave in a Neptune Beach backyard.
+The grave was near Jacksonville.

-Logan Mott’s father Eric Mott, who is a Jacksonville Sheriff’s Office corrections officer, went on vacation and Kristina was looking after the younger Mott.
+Logan Mott’s father, Eric Mott, who is a Jacksonville Sheriff’s Office corrections officer, went on vacation and Kristina was looking after the younger Mott.

 Upon Eric Mott’s return from vacation, Logan and Kristina failed to fetch them at the airport.
 He found his home ravaged and abandoned.
 Weapons from his gun safe were missing.
 He also found Kristina’s home ravaged.
 Her weapons and her 2015 Dodge Dart were also missing.